 Not hypoallergenic.
 Best results with a separate stain treatment.

 Highly concentrated and nontoxic formula.
 Removes pet stains.
-Features fresh essential oils scent.
+Features a fresh essential-oil scent.
 Can be used in steam cleaners.
 Biodegradable.
 Great for cleaning machines.
-Leaping Bunny certified.
+Leaping Bunny-certified.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.